 My price is going to need to be drastically lower.

 Courses for $1-5,000 are not outrageous for this market segment, nor are they too much to justify.
 I’ve seen Amazon selling courses going for $4,000, traffic courses going for $2,000, marketing/consulting business courses going for $3,000, etc.

-Do your job with the sales copy, your offer and help somebody, and you’re golden.
+As an excerpt from the copywriting tips for beginners, you need to just do your job with the sales copy, your offer and help somebody, and you’re golden.

 People in different markets and different market segments have different triggers of “expensive”.

 Some people in certain markets think $50 is expensive.
 (I’d advise not playing here, but it’s your choice).

 Others in higher quality, more advanced sales situations believe that $500,000 plus profit share is worth it, as long as the returns are expected to be there.
 You must adapt your pricing strategies in your marketing to fit the market you’re standing in.